-In fiscal year 2020, VCE's operating expenses grew by \$3.7 million over its initial full year of operations in fiscal year 2019.
-This increase was primarily due to a \$3.0 million increase in cost of electricity, driven by increased load.
+In fiscal year 2021, VCE's operating expenses grew by \$12.6 million over the prior year of operations in fiscal year 2020.
+This increase was primarily due to a \$12.7 million increase in cost of electricity, driven by increased load, addition of NEM customers and Winters.
 VCE procures energy from a variety of sources and focuses on purchasing at competitive costs and maintaining a balanced renewable power portfolio.
-The remaining operating expenses consist of contract services, staff compensation and other general administrative expenses.
+The remaining operating expenses consists of contract services, staff compensation and other general administrative expenses.